 What is income Protection insurance?

-This type of cover is designed to look after you and help you focus on your recovery if you ever have health concerns that prevent you from working.
-The amount of time your payments last depend on your plan and insurer but, in some cases, payments can go on until you can return to work, retire, or the plan ends.
+This type of cover can help you focus on recovery without worrying about money.
+The amount of time your payments last depends on your plan, but in some cases, payments can continue until you can return to work, retire, or the plan ends.

-Income protection insurance aims to provide financial support for as long as you need it, though terms vary by plan.
-That’s why it’s always a good idea to compare providers and plans before committing.
+Income protection insurance aims to provide financial support for as long as you need it, though terms can vary.
+That’s why it’s wise to compare providers and plans before you commit.

 What is Critical Illness Cover?

 Critical illness cover is a protection plan that pays a one-off lump sum if you are diagnosed with a critical illness on your insurer’s list of covered conditions.
-For example, cancer and heart attacks are commonly claimed conditions through critical illness cover.
-These more serious conditions would, in most cases, leave a person unable to work full time or in the same capacity, whether temporarily or permanently.
+For example, claims on cancer and heart attacks are common.

-Some conditions carry additional expenses that sick pay or state benefits may not cover, including related treatment, equipment or home adjustments.
-Critical illness cover is there to help with these financial burdens and support you with your usual expenses, such as monthly bills.
-This means you can prioritise your recovery or rehabilitation without money worries on top of everything.
+Some conditions bring extra expenses that Statutory Sick Pay (SSP) or state benefits may not cover, including treatment, equipment or home adjustments.
+Critical illness cover can help with these financial burdens and support your usual expenses, such as monthly bills.

-Critical illness cover and income protection insurance both offer financial support if your health is suffering, to help you manage your finances during a difficult period.
-Although each policy has its own features, they do share some notable similarities:
+Both types of cover offer financial support if your health suffers, to help you manage your finances during a difficult time.

-- Flexible payments: Premium payments and payout options vary based on what you agree with your provider when you take out a plan.
-Payouts typically go directly to the policyholder to spend however they like.
+- Flexible payments: Premium payments and payout options vary based on what you agree with your provider.
+Payouts typically go directly to you to spend however you like.

-- Terms and conditions: Each type of insurance comes with detailed fine print.
-With income protection and critical illness cover there are exclusions, as you can’t claim for all conditions.
-You also need to think about any pre-existing conditions, as these could affect your cover options.
-Pre-existing conditions are health concerns where you’ve had symptoms, medication or treatment within a certain amount of time before you open a plan.
-Each provider and plan type can offer different set terms though, so be sure to read up on these.
+- Terms and conditions: Each type of insurance has detailed small print.
+With both types of cover there are exclusions, as you can’t claim for all conditions.
+You also need to think about any pre-existing conditions, as these could affect your cover.

-- Tax-free cover: Usually the payout you receive from income protection insurance or critical illness cover is tax-free.
-This might differ if your policy is provided through your employment, so it’s always best to double-check.
+- Tax-free cover: Usually the payout you receive from either policy is tax-free.
+This might be different if your policy is through your employer, so it’s always best to double-check.

-Differences between Income Protection and Critical Illness Cover
+Income Protection vs Critical Illness Cover – the differences

-Despite the similarities, there are defining differences between income protection insurance and critical illness cover, including:
+However, there are key differences between income protection insurance and critical illness cover which you should be aware of.

 Income Protection insurance | Critical Illness Cover | |